 The larger MagLite that holds C & D Cell batteries also used to come with a incandescent bulb and the MiniStar5 Extreme is the perfect conversion kit.
 There are two options based on the number of batteries the MagLite holds.
 Both though are indentical in specifications and appearance.
 The benefit of this conversion kit, like the others, is increased run-time, longevity and light output.
 I replaced my second 3-Cell MagLite with the TLE-6EX-B almost 5-years ago and am still happy with it today.
 For those concerned with focus-ability, it retained it and almost was better as the beam created was even tighter.
 If your MagLite is 4-6 Cell then you want the TLE-6EX as it works correctly with the increased voltage from the extra batteries.

 My personal favorite among our portable lighting products are the headlamps.
-I’m not always thrilled to be using them, because if I am, it’s usually because I’m fixing or repairing the furnace, car, lawn care equipment, etc. The two we carry are the TLH-10 and TLH-50.
-The main difference being brightness, with respective maximum lumen numbers of 100 and 540.
+I’m not always thrilled to be using them, because if I am, it’s usually because I’m fixing or repairing the furnace, car, lawn care equipment, etc. The headlamp we carry is the TLH-50.
+This headlamp can output up to 540 Lumens!
 The TLH-50 is extremely impressive, we gave one to a friend for a Christmas gift and after the break his entire immediate family bought one.
-If you don’t have a headlamp get one here: TLH-10 or TLH-50.
+If you don’t have a headlamp get one here: TLH-50.

 Custom LED Flashlight Retrofit Mods